 Later, the Snowy Mountains Scheme, constructed mainly in the 1950s and 1960s, permanently altered natural environments to the west and southeast of our Snowy Mountains.
 It did this most profoundly, by forever reducing frequency of flooding, of landscapes around the Snowy, Murray and Murrumbidgee rivers.

-Whilst the Snowy River’s flow is substantially reduced, flows today along much of the Murray and Murrumbidgee River channels now enjoy far greater continuity.
-Excluding irrigated lands, it is true that their surrounding landscapes, especially floodplains, now receive less water.
-But it is also true that careful planning can enable wetlands to receive more regular watering, even if more modest, than occurred prior to damming of those westward flowing rivers.
+Whilst the Snowy River’s flow is substantially reduced, flows today along much of the Murray and Murrumbidgee River channels, now enjoy far greater continuity.
+Excluding irrigated lands, it is true that their surrounding landscapes (especially floodplains) now receive less water.
+But it is also true that careful planning can enable key wetlands to receive more regular watering, even if more modest, than occurred prior to damming of those westward flowing rivers.